AppertaFoundation/oe_installer/README.md

     * [Vagrant Virtual Machine Console](#vagrant-virtual-machine-console)
     * [MySQL](#mysql)

-# Installing for Development or testing (using Vagrant and VirtualBox)
+# Installing for Development or testing (using Vagrant and VirtualBox or Hyper-V)

 The default development setup uses a Mac OSX (preferred) or Windows host, and runs a virtual server provided by VirtualBox with managed setup by Vagrant.
 Vagrant is not essential (see live use setup below) but offers a few advantages for developers, such as:

-+ Installs and configures a basic server for you
+* Installs and configures a basic server for you
-+ Creates shared folders so code edited on the host is available directly on the virtual machine
+* Creates shared folders so code edited on the host is available directly on the virtual machine
-+ Maps the install directory on the host to /vagrant on the VM.
+* Maps the install directory on the host to /vagrant on the VM.
-+ Forwards port `8888` on the host to port `80` on the VM (so the host can access the VM website at `localhost:8888`)
-+ Forwards port `3333` on the host to port `3306` on the VM (for host access to the VM's MySQL database)
+* [VirtualBox] creates a host entry named openeyes.vm.
+So the website will be available at http://openeyes.vm and MySQL at openeyes.vm:3306
+  * Note that the site will also NATted to http://localhost:8888 as an alternative, and localhost:3333 for MySQL
+* [Hyper-V] creates a host entry named openeyes.mshome.net.
+So the website is avialable at http://openeyes.mshome.net and MySQL is available at openeyes.mshome.net:3306

 ### Installing development environment on Mac OS X 10.6 or later hosts